jtleniger/nuxt-portfolio/content/posts/2020-11-02-hacked-together-flight-yoke-part-3.md

 ## Yoke Shaft

 Haven't printed anything for the shaft itself yet either, but I decided on a 15mm alumninum tube.
-Tube is light, and alumnium is easy to drill, and 15mm bearings are cheap.
+Tube is light, and aluminum is easy to drill, and 15mm bearings are cheap.

 I modeled a collar that can be held in place with an M4 screw and nut to prevent the shaft from slipping out of the bearings:

+<lazy-image src="collar.png"></lazy-image>

+## Test Fit

+Here's a test fit of the parts I've printed or purchased so far:

-<lazy-image src="linkage".png"></lazy-image>
+<lazy-image src="test-fit-1.png"></lazy-image>

 ## Next Steps

 1. Figure out whether the "flange" strategy will work for mounting the rods.
 2. Print the rack.
-3. Print the roll gearset.
+3. Print the roll gear train.
 4. Settle on a design for the roll limiter.
 5. Test fit everything.
 6. Figure out something for "returning to center".
 I think I'll probably just use some weak springs for this, but I'm not sure whether that's the best option or how it will work.